aruanruan/DKExpandableSelectionTree/README.md

 * User can select / deselect all items in a group by selecting a checkbox near a group name
 * Saves selected items in a singleton, that can be used in any other activity

-##How to use

-There is a sample project of a universal app for iPhone and iPad.

-##How to use
+##How to use / Sample Application

-There is a sample project of a universal app for iPhone and iPad.
+There is a sample project inside.

 ##Supported Android Versions